WhiteheadLab/2018-setacna-rnaseq/quality-trimming.md

 Check to make sure it worked

 ```
-printf "I see $(ls -1 *.fastq.gz | wc -l) files here.\n"
+printf "I see $(ls -1 *.fastq | wc -l) files here.\n"
 ```

 You can also do an ``ls`` to list the files.

-If you see only one entry, `*.fastq.gz`, then the ln command above didn't work properly.
+If you see only one entry, `*.fastq`, then the ln command above didn't work properly.
 One possibility is that your files aren't in your data directory; another is that their names don't end with
-`.fastq.gz`.
+`.fastq`.

 ### FastQC